The Real Cost of HOA Documents: A Breakdown by Document Type

 | Super rush (24-48 hr) | +$200-$400 |

-Who pays: This is often the source of the most heated debates at closing.
-The party who caused the delay arguably should pay the rush fee.
-In practice, it usually gets allocated to whoever is most motivated to close on time.
+This is where closings get tense.
+The party who caused the delay should pay the rush fee.
+In practice, it usually gets dumped on whoever is most desperate to close on time.
+I've watched this argument play out hundreds of times, and it never gets less annoying.

 The Total Picture